tfrei139/PoKeysMotionComponent/documentation/CodeNotes.md

 fclose(ini_file_ptr);
 ```

-## Relays behavior
+## Relays, PWM behavior under E-Stop
 The relay pins are only "in".
-If we have a failure setting the signal on device side, or we shut down due to E-Stop, the pins will show the wrong state on lcnc side.
+If we have a failure setting the signal on device side, or we shut down due to E-Stop, the pins will show the wrong state on LinuxCNC side.
 "io" pins are not always possible, for example the spindle signal does not support io.

+In case of an E-Stop, I will also turn off all relays and PWM output.
+Assuming they trigger a part of the machine that should also stop in E-Stop conditions.
 In this case I prefer to err on the side of caution and allow a mismatch.

+The other option would be to put this responsibilty to LinuxCNC and only forward the E-Stop pin, otherwise behaving normal.

+## E-Stop pin
+According to the documentation, the designated E-Stop connector and the pendant E-Stop (Pin 52) are wired in series.
+I did not find out how to read the designated pin, so I read the pin 52 as E-Stop pin.

+Note: `PK_PEv2_AdditionalParametersGet()`, returned pin 62 for `device.PEv2.EmergencyInputPin`?!